grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Chips," Percy hesitated, "look, I need an engineer.
 And I need a welder.
 You're both of those things and I can't get either of them on this forgotten rock.
 I need you... at the very least for the next run.
 Maybe you could stay on until we hit a major port, and then you can find new work there..."

 "What the fuck makes you so arrogant to fuckin' think I would go back out with a stubborn fucking ass-reamer like you?"
 Her face was flushing.
 "Fucking fuck!
-You'll fuckin' get me killed with your fuckin' stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow.
-You fucking twat."
+You'll fuckin' get me killed with your fuckin' stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow."

 "Fuck Chips!
 Look at the work these meatheads are doing --- if we don't have you aboard, we're going to go down when it fails and there's nobody who can fix it!
 Now, I've got a new job coming in, it pays really fucking good.
 I can offer you a fucking _double_ engineer's share for this next run.
 I'll even pay you half right fucking now," Percy said, reaching for her satchel full of coins.